 How to Become a School-based Speech-Language Pathologist

 If you’re passionate about addressing speech and language problems in children, you may consider a career as a school speech-language pathologist.
 Speech-language pathologist (SLP) and speech pathologist refer to the same profession, while speech therapist is a common but outmoded term.
-Keep reading to learn how to become a speech pathologist in a school.
+Keep reading to learn how to become a school-based speech-language pathologist.

-What Are the Steps to Becoming a Speech-Language Pathologist?
+What Are the Steps to Becoming a School-Based SLP?

-The process for how to become a speech therapist in a school depends on one’s educational and professional background.
+The path to becoming a school-based SLP depends on your educational and professional background.
 A licensed SLP, a teacher, and someone without speech pathology and teaching experience will follow different pathways.

 To work as a school SLP, you must first become a licensed SLP.
 Then, depending on where you practice, you may need to obtain teaching credentials.